collective/collective.xmpp.collaboration/README.rst

 Introduction
 ============

+.. note: This is a fork of jarn.xmpp.collaboration.
+More details will soon follow.

-``jarn.xmpp.collaboration`` defines a protocol to do real-time collaborative editing through XMPP and provides:
+``collective.xmpp.collaboration`` defines a protocol to do real-time collaborative editing through XMPP and provides:

 * a generic overridable implementation of the server component.
 * a Plone-specific implementation (server component and javascript client).